Middle schools may be a thing of the past for Columbus City Schools.

 Warner said these changes will begin next year strictly with elementary school and then the following year with the high school.

 "The sixth grade would remain at the middle school and the following year, we’d move them all and high school would start," said Warner.

 Harris said this proposal would allow for better utilization of staff and school buildings, reduce the district’s building operations costs and over time, reduce bus transportation costs.

 "Columbus City Schools must use all available resources in the most effective and efficient manner to provide a state-of-the-art education system for all our students to succeed.
 This system reconfiguration and design proposal is to be considered as a means of preparing the students of Columbus City Schools to be competitive in the 21st century in our global economy," said Warner.

-Other recommendations from the task force was to establish dedicated committees and coordinators to make sure the community gets information in a timely manner and plan more activities to bring the schools and community closer together, and also include bettering the schools services to support educational, emotional and social needs of the students and continue to research high-performing schools and possibly implement their practices.
+Other recommendations from the task force was to establish dedicated committees and coordinators to make sure the community gets information in a timely manner and plan more activities to bring the schools and community closer together.
+It also include bettering the school’s services to support educational, emotional and social needs of the students and continue to research high-performing schools and possibly implement their practices.

-CCS Superintendent Gene Harris said this policy is simply reinforcing what CCS is already doing.
-Harris said CCS does not tolerate bullying and that is not only outlined in the student code of conduct but this issue is also discussed through assemblies, with teachers and parents.
+Harris said this policy is simply reinforcing what CCS is already doing.
+She explained CCS does not tolerate bullying and that is not only outlined in the student code of conduct but this issue is also discussed through assemblies, with teachers and parents.

-“This policy means we will continue to underscore that in CCS we really will not tolerate any students being harassed or bullied.
+"This means we will continue to underscore, in CCS, we really will not tolerate any students being harassed or bullied.
 This is really not new for us; it may not have been in this policy format, but we’re all about safe schools and safe climate.
-It’s one of the reasons that we started the positive behavior intervention and support work we’ve been doing with our staff over the last year,” said Harris.
+It’s one of the reasons that we started the positive behavior intervention and support work we’ve been doing with our staff over the last year," said Harris.